 Of course, you’ll want to try and make that a basketball game and be sure to hit up The Top of the Hill for a before the game or after it.

-You’ll have views of Franklin St and all those people jumping over the fries when they win yet another championship.
+You’ll have views of Franklin St and all those people jumping over the fires when they win yet another championship.
 Been there done that.
 Well okay, if you want to watch Duke play too you can.

 Read more things to do in Chapel Hill, NC